top of page

 FAQ: Quick Answers

 Does vinegar damage dentures?
-Used correctly (diluted, short soaks), vinegar is safe for acrylic but not for metal frameworks.
-Always rinse well and follow with a cleanser soak.
+Used correctly, vinegar is safe for acrylic but not for metal frameworks.

 Why does scale come back so fast?
-Hard water minerals deposit as droplets dry on the surface.
-Switching to distilled water for soaking and final rinses slows redeposition.
+Minerals redeposit as water dries on the denture surface.

 Will a water softener fix this?
-It helps, but you’ll still want distilled water for soak/rinse to keep surfaces pristine—especially if you drink lots of tea/coffee or have heavy stain.
+It helps, but distilled water remains the best option for soaking.

 CONCLUSION